 Cuyahoga Valley National Park's diverse landscape provides habitat for about 250 species of birds.
-A total of 28 of these species are of concern for conservation, and the park provides important habitat for their survival.
+Of these, 28 species are of concern for conservation.
+The park provides important habitat for their survival.
 There are certain bird species that call the valley home year-round.
 These include cardinals, blue jays, chickadees, woodpeckers, goldfinches, and several others.

 Birds by Season

 In addition to resident species, visitors may notice seasonal variations in the park’s bird communities, as outlined below.

 During the winter, visitors from the north join our hardy resident species.
 They seek refuge from the extreme conditions of the boreal forest or tundra from which they have arrived.
 Examples of winter visitors include American tree sparrows, pine siskins, and various types of ducks and raptors.
 A lucky visitor may even encounter a northern shrike or a short-eared owl.
 Many of these winter visitors come and go irregularly, depending on weather conditions and the availability of food resources.

 Spring is a popular time for birdwatching in the park.
 Beginning in late winter and extending into June, birds migrate north into northeast Ohio and beyond.
 May is the pinnacle month to observe a great diversity of migrants.
 The second week of May is sometimes called “the biggest week in birding”.